Paul Moon: Education

 Moon holds a Bachelor of Arts degree in history and political studies, a Master of Philosophy degree with distinction, a Master of Arts degree with honours, a PhD, and a Doctor of Literature degree.
 In 2003, he was elected as a Fellow of the Royal Historical Society at University College London, and is also a Fellow of the Royal Society of Arts.

 Career

 Moon is recognised for his study of the Treaty of Waitangi, and has published two books on the topic.
-He has also produced the biographies of Governors William Hobson and Robert FitzRoy, and the Ngā Puhi chief Hone Heke.
+He has also produced the biographies of Governors William Hobson and Robert FitzRoy, and the Ngā Puhi chief Hōne Heke.
 In 2003, he published the book Tohunga: Hohepa Kereopa, an explication regarding tohunga of the Ngāi Tūhoe.
-He has also written a major biography of the Ngā Puhi politician and Kotahitanga leader Hone Heke Ngapua (1869–1909), and wrote Fatal Frontiers – a history of New Zealand in the 1830s.
+He has also written a major biography of the Ngā Puhi politician and Kotahitanga leader Hōne Heke Ngāpua (1869–1909), and wrote Fatal Frontiers – a history of New Zealand in the 1830s.
 In addition to writing books, Moon is a frequent contributor to national and international academic journals on a variety of history-related topics.